 “I forget I have it,” Soto said.
 “I forget it’s an implant and not the real ankle.”

-Dr. Lance Silverman in Edina performed the operation – implanting an ankle made of metal and high-density polyethylene.
+Dr. Lance Silverman performed the operation – implanting an ankle made of metal and high-density polyethylene.
 Ankle replacement is one alternative to an ankle fusion, which leaves patients less mobile and more restricted.
 It is usually used to treat ankle arthritis, Silverman said.

 “It’s a joint that doesn’t like to get arthritis,” Silverman said. “… It’s resistant to getting arthritis.
 Instead it gets arthritis if there is something wrong with the ankle.”